JordiRZ/EdgeExplorers/README.md

 ## Intro

-An application for edge activities as canoying, bungee jumping, etc...
-Giving the most important information to the customers, as well the necessary intems for develop every activity and information related to the typology, difficulty of these.
-So you as a costumer can choose what you want to do in a schedule, get the information of the route and which kind of accesories you need.
+An application for edge activities such as canyoning, bungee jumping, and more.
+It provides essential information to customers, including the necessary items for each activity, as well as details about the type and difficulty level.
+As a customer, you can choose the activities you want to participate in, view the schedule, get route information, and find out what accessories you need.

 https://media.giphy.com/media/awGYEZoCjwnfi/giphy.gif?cid=ecf05e47wej3z282avlwpk95fzoivopxvnaed2vwihgjd54w&ep=v1_gifs_search&rid=giphy.gif&ct=g